E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ![SNMP Verification](./images/06-snmp-verification.png)

-The management server successfully retrieved device information, confirming that read-only SNMP monitoring was working.
+The management server successfully communicated with the configured devices using the shared SNMP community string.

+This confirmed that SNMP was operational and that device information could be accessed remotely.

 ---